oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

-# Create Insurance Prediction Example Automatically
+# Create Monitor for Insurance Prediction Example Automatically

  This section explains how to use a JupyterLab .ipynb file to create a Monitor for the insurance prediction example.